27 Jan 2025

 ||||

-Water and sewer utilities | Liquidity: 580 days cash on hand (DCOH) median higher than pre-pandemic. |
+Water and sewer utilities | Liquidity: Sector liquidity still strong with median days cash on hand (DCOH) at 550.
+Though still higher than pre-pandemic levels this is down a bit from FY22. |

 Stability expected given the monopolistic nature and rate setting ability of most systems.
 Strong liquidity exceeding pre-pandemic levels should lead to outperformance over the next credit cycle.
 Capital investment required for PFAS mitigation and lead pipe removal will require significant capital investment. | Positive | Upward pressure on utility rates may impact homeowners. |